Repository Management with Nexus

 - Put Out Of Service / Put in Service

-- enable or disable the repository service making changing the availability of all components in it
+- enable or disable the repository service to allow changing the availability of all components in it

 - Repair Index / Update Index